RichardAtCT/claude-code-openai-wrapper/README.md

 ### 📊 **Progress Markers**

-Control streaming progress indicators for long-running operations:
+Control streaming progress indicators through model name suffixes:

-- **Enabled by default** (`SHOW_PROGRESS_MARKERS=true`)
-  - Shows progress messages like "Working on it", "Still processing", "Crafting your response"
+- **Chat mode with progress markers** (`model-name-chat-progress`)
+  - Shows initial hourglass (⏳) followed by rotating circles (◐ ◓ ◑ ◒) with dots
   - Uses exponential backoff to avoid being too chatty
-  - Perfect for user-facing applications where feedback is important
+  - Perfect for user-facing applications where visual feedback is important

-- **Disable for cleaner output** (`SHOW_PROGRESS_MARKERS=false`)
+- **Chat mode without progress markers** (`model-name-chat`)
-  - **Only streams the final response** without any intermediate content
+  - **IMPORTANT**: Only streams the final assistant response - all intermediate content is filtered out
-  - Filters out ALL intermediate tool uses, thinking steps, and preliminary responses
-  - Waits for completion then sends only the final assistant message
+  - Completely removes:
+    - Tool use messages and results
+    - Intermediate reasoning steps
+    - Multiple assistant messages (only the final one is sent)
+    - Any SDK internal messages
+  - Waits for Claude to complete all processing before streaming begins
   - SSE keepalives are sent every `SSE_KEEPALIVE_INTERVAL` seconds during SDK buffering
-  - Ideal for programmatic usage or when you only need the final result
+  - Ideal for programmatic usage when you need clean, final responses only
-  - Note: This buffers the entire response, so initial latency will be higher
+  - Note: Higher initial latency due to buffering, but cleaner output

 ### 🔄 **SSE Keepalive Configuration**